Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 #### MIDI Sequencer

-**cl-synthesizer-modules-midi-sequencer:midi-sequencer** name environment &key events
+**cl-synthesizer-modules-midi-sequencer:make-module** name environment &key events

 Creates a Midi-Sequencer module.
 The function has the following arguments: